 Step into the courtyards along this grand street to photograph ornate architecture, archways, and detailed facades.
 These quieter spaces offer a completely different feel from the busy streets outside, and they are also just steps away from the main route.

-This central square is one of the most recognizable spots in Genoa.
+This central square is one of the most recognizable sights.
 The large fountain, surrounded by historic buildings, also makes it an easy and striking photo stop.

-This small pebble beach sits in a colorful fishing village that feels far removed from the busy port.
-The setting is especially charming, with pastel buildings lining the shore and fishing boats pulled up along the sand.
-It’s a great place for a quick swim, but it’s also known for its gelato shops, so many visitors stay to relax and enjoy the atmosphere.
+This small pebble beach sits beside a colorful fishing village that feels far removed from the busy waterfront.
+Pastel buildings, fishing boats, and waterfront cafés give the area a classic coastal feel.
+It’s a great place for a quick swim, although many visitors stay longer for the gelato shops and relaxed atmosphere.

-Located just next to Boccadasse, this beach is slightly larger and tends to feel more local.
-Families gather here throughout the day, and the wider shoreline makes it easier to find space to sit.
-The calm setting, combined with the surrounding buildings, gives it a very authentic neighborhood feel.
+Located beside Boccadasse, this slightly larger beach feels more local and less crowded.
+Families gather here throughout the day, and the wider shoreline makes it easier to find a place to sit.
+The calm atmosphere and surrounding buildings give the area an authentic neighborhood feel.

 Bagni Santa Chiara:

-This unique club is built directly into the rocks, with wooden platforms that step down into the sea.
-The setting feels classic and relaxed, while the views over the water make it a great place to spend a few hours.
-It’s especially popular in the evening, so you can stay for a sunset drink by the sea.
+This unique beach club is built directly into the rocks, with wooden platforms leading down to the sea.
+The relaxed setting and coastal views make it a popular place to spend a few quiet hours.
+It’s especially beautiful in the evening during sunset.

 Bagni Nuovo Lido:

-Located along the Corso Italia promenade, this is one of the largest and most active beach clubs in Genoa.
-It offers pools, a full restaurant, and plenty of space to lounge, so it’s a good choice if you want more amenities.
-The lively atmosphere also makes it a fun option during the summer months.
+Located along the Corso Italia promenade, this is one of the largest and liveliest beach clubs in the area.
+It features pools, a restaurant, and spacious lounging areas, making it a good choice if you want more amenities.

 Bagni Medusa:

-Since Genoa is a major city, you can choose between exploring its deep history or heading out along the Italian Riviera.
-This variety makes it easy to plan your day, whether you prefer to stay close to the port or venture farther along the coast.
+You can choose between exploring the historic center or heading out along the Italian Riviera.
+Because of this, it’s easy to plan a day that matches your schedule, whether you stay near the port or travel farther along the coast.

 Cultural & City Experiences

-These small electric vehicles are a fun way to explore the Old Town without walking too much.
-They can move easily through the narrow streets, so you’ll see areas that larger vehicles can’t reach.
+Rickshaw Historical Tour (Viator): These small electric vehicles offer a fun and relaxing way to explore the Old Town.
+Because they can move through narrow streets easily, they reach areas larger vehicles cannot access.

-A popular full-day option that combines bus and boat travel along the coast.
-Many tours also include stops in Camogli and Santa Margherita, so you can experience several towns in one trip.
+Portofino Day Trip (GetYourGuide): This popular full-day tour combines bus and boat travel along the coast.
+Many excursions also stop in Camogli and Santa Margherita, making it easy to visit several Riviera towns in one day.

 Flavors of Genoa Port: The Soul of the Mediterranean